-Goodwill of Southwestern Pennsylvania’s Assistive Technology Services help people with disabilities find the tools to live, work, and learn more independently.
+Goodwill’s Assistive Technology Program helps people with disabilities find the tools to live, work, and learn more independently.

-“Assistive technology” refers to any item that helps individuals with disabilities perform tasks that may otherwise be difficult or impossible.
-Some assistive technology products are high-tech and specialized, such as screen magnification software that allows people with vision loss to use their computers.
-Other products are low-tech and can be store-bought, like pencil grips for someone with arthritis.
+“Assistive technology” refers to any item that helps individuals with disabilities perform tasks that otherwise may be difficult or impossible.
+Some assistive technology products are high-tech, such as screen magnification software that allows people with vision loss to use their computers.
+Other products are low-tech, like pencil grips for someone with arthritis.

 - Training - After an appropriate device is acquired, the Assistive Technology Program will ensure it is set up properly and that the individual can use it confidently.